qdrddr/infinity-mxbai-rerank-seq-v2/README.md

-# Classifier 2 Rerrank Proxy for infinity
+# Classifier 2 Rerrank Proxy with infinity for mxbai-rerank-v2
 This app acts as a proxy to your running infinity inference.
 It utilizes classifier endpoint of the infinity on backend, and presents it as a reranking endpoint on the frontend so you can use it with LiteLLM.

 ## Prepare